moon-up/moon-sdk-kotlin/docs/AaveApi.md

 <a id="repay"></a>
 # **repay**
-> AccountControllerResponse repay(authorization, name, aaveInput)
+> TransactionAPIResponse repay(authorization, name, aaveInput)